bontebok/QAMWebSocketMod/README.md

 QAMWebSocket/MeshRenderer <MeshRenderer>
 ```

-For the Uri value variable, this value should be the URI this QuadArrayMesh will be connecting to and updating its data from.
-For the Slot reference variable, this will be the slot where the Mod will create the QuadArrayMesh onto, for the MeshRenderer reference variable, this will be the reference variable for the MeshRenderer that will be used to display the QuadArrayMesh.
+For the Uri value variable, this value should be the URI this QuadArrayMesh will be connecting to and updating its data from (ex: ws://localhost:8080/qam).
+For the Slot reference variable, this will be the slot where the Mod will create the QuadArrayMesh component onto, for the MeshRenderer reference variable, this will be the reference variable for the MeshRenderer that will be used to display the QuadArrayMesh.

 Simply save and respawn this object to activate the Mod and open a WebSocket connection.